canonical/maas/docs/ipv6.rst

 network interface can have any number of IPv6 addresses even on a single subnet, several of these address assignment mechanisms can be combined.

-MAAS statically configures your nodes' default IPv6 route to use the router that is configured on the cluster interface, so that the nodes will know their default gateway.
-They do not need DHCP.
+However, when MAAS configures IPv6 networking on a node, it does not rely on RAs.  it statically configures your nodes' default IPv6 route to use the router that is configured on the cluster interface, so that the nodes will know their default gateway.
+They do not need DHCP and will not autoconfigure global addresses.

 However, if you are planning to operate DHCPv6 clients as well, e.g. on machines not managed by MAAS or on virtual machines hosted by MAAS nodes, you may still want to have RAs configured to make those clients obtain configuration over DHCP.

 If you need RAs but your gateway does not send them, install and configure ``radvd`` somewhere on the network to advertise its route.